jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/review/practice-loops.md

 ```

 **Challenge:** Create a grid
-Using row function create a 4x4 grid of sprites
+Using row function, create a 4x4 grid of sprites

 https://makecode.com/_6mcbkoKf0bfD